 The Firm's diverse status has been vetted and accepted into NAMWOLF (National Association of Minority and Women-Owned Law Firms), WBENC (Women's Business Enterprise National Council), and NMSDC (National Minority Supplier Development Council).
 Baker • Wotring LLP is also a City of Houston certified minority business enterprise and a State of Texas Historically Underutilized Business (HUB).
 Our Firm has long been at the forefront of commitment to diversity and inclusion in the local and national legal community for our extensive work in fostering diversity and inclusion in the legal profession.

 Nationally, our Firm’s attorneys have teamed with prominent diversity organizations such as the Minority Corporate Counsel Association, appearing on national stages alongside corporate innovators in the field of gender diversity, including Chief Legal Officers from Microsoft, the Gap, Coors Brewing Company and Del Monte, to advocate, educate and advance the cause for inclusion, gender fairness and diversity in legal teams used by America’s largest corporations.
-Locally, Baker • Wotring LLP actively continues its leadership role in diversity education by teaming with organizations such as the Houston Chapter of the American Corporate Counsel Association, where the Firm has served as the organization’s 2018 and 2017 Diversity Sponsor, funding scholarships for minority law students in Houston law schools.
+Locally, Baker • Wotring LLP actively continues its leadership role in diversity education by teaming with organizations such as the Houston Chapter of the American Corporate Counsel Association, where the Firm has served as the organization’s Diversity Sponsor, funding scholarships for minority law students in Houston law schools since 2017.
 Houston Mayor Sylvester Turner also appointed Managing Partner Debra Tsuchiyama Baker to serve as co-chair of his transition team which devoted many months to developing policy recommendations for the Mayor on a wide variety of issues and recommended reform, including key issues regarding opportunities for diversity and minority advancement initiatives in the City of Houston.
 Most recently in 2018, the Association of Women Attorneys Foundation recognized Managing Partner Debra Tsuchiyama Baker with the prestigious Premier Women in Law award for her decades of work as an activist of gender and minority inclusion and equality.
 In 2019, she was awarded the Texas Lawyer Diversity and Inclusion Champion Award for her contributions to the legal profession in Texas and beyond.

 The State Bar of Texas has also recognized Debra’s efforts in gender fairness by awarding her the Ma’at Justice Award given to an individual who has actively addressed the needs and issues of women in the legal profession in the community.
 State Bar of Texas President Eduardo Rodriguez appointed Debra to his President’s Task Force on Hiring, Retention and Promotion of Minority and Women Attorneys where she analyzed issues pertaining to legal advancement of minority and women attorneys in the for the State Bar, devising and recommending a methodology for researching and quantifying the progress of minority and women attorneys in the Texas legal community.